Osimhen, Nigeria Seek Harmony With Algeria Up Next At AFCON

 Osimhen and Lookman, winners of the African player of the year prize in 2023 and 2024 respectively, have played starring roles with three goals each as Nigeria target Cup of Nations success as a tonic for their World Cup woes.

-“The team is improving every single game,” said Lookman, who has also set up four goals at the tournament, after the Mozambique victory.
+“The team is improving every single game,” said Lookman, who has also scored four goals at the tournament, after the Mozambique victory.

 Nigeria have started strongly despite the team returning to Morocco reeling in the wake of their failure to qualify for the World Cup.